Northampton Saints coach Phil Dowson

 Northampton looking to put Leicester hidings firmly behind them – Phil Dowson

-Phil Dowson admits that endured two “chastening experiences” against East Midlands rivals in the this season.
+Phil Dowson admits that endured two “chastening experiences” against East Midlands rivals in the Gallagher this season.

 But Saints have an opportunity to put those defeats – 55-26 on home soil and 35-20 at Leicester – firmly behind them on Saturday.

-Northampton travel to Mattioli Woods Welford Road for a play-off showdown as they target a first final appearance since their title-winning 2013-14 campaign.
+Northampton travel to Mattioli Woods Welford Road for a play-off showdown as they target a first Premiership appearance since their title-winning 2013-14 campaign.

 They beat Leicester in the play-offs that season – a pulsating 21-20 win at Franklin’s Gardens when a late Tom Wood try edged Saints to victory.